centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

   - Macro: map an attribute's value to a host custom macro,
   - Template: add a host template,
   - Monitoring: choose from which monitoring server will be monitored the host,
-  - Exclusion: exclude a subset of hosts based on their attributs,
+  - Exclusion: exclude a subset of hosts based on their attributes,
   - Inclusion: include a subset of hosts that may be excluded.

 For all those *mappers*, conditions can be applied to choose whether or not the